Photography Over Time: From Camera Obscura to Digital Mastery

 By 2007, Nokia and Sony Ericsson stood out as the best camera phones.
 They boasted 5MP cameras, which at that time was the same as you would find in a point and shoot digital camera.

-The Sony Ericsson K850 stood out from competitors thanks to it’s macro shooting features, xenon flash and the ability to take bursts of 9 photos.
+The Sony Ericsson K850 stood out from competitors thanks to it’s macro shooting features (which didn’t compare to this level of smartphone macro photography), xenon flash and the ability to take bursts of 9 photos.
 Essentially, it was a digital camera with phone capabilities!

 As smartphone cameras developed, the question became whether it was more important to cram pixels into the photo or to improve the sensor size within the phone?